kerinin/daggregator/README.md

 ## Query API

-Nodes can be queried at the by GET-ting `/node` with a list of parameters.
+Nodes can be queried at the by GET-ting or PUT-ting with a list of parameters.
 All nodes accept the following parameters:

 * `limit=<n>` the maximum number of records to return